-Lifeskills is a substance abuse prevention curriculum taught to all Marshalltown fifth through eighth graders.
+Lifeskills is a substance abuse prevention curriculum taught to all Marshalltown fifth through ninth graders.
 The material focuses on giving students the skills needed to resist alcohol and drugs.
 It also increases self-esteem and self-confidence.

 SATUCI Prevention staff assists the school staff in teaching these specific lessons:

 - The Power of Advertising

 - Smoking: Myths and Realities